Substra/substra-documentation/examples/README.rst

 Substra examples
 ================

-The examples below are compatible with substra |substra_version|.
+The examples below are compatible with Substra |substra_version|.